Approved BHSFG Commission Initiatives

 Date Approved by Governor 07/31/24

-This initiative will provide up to $1,000,000 to conduct a statewide study to determine the appropriate level of funding needed to help supplement housing costs for low-income Montanans served in the state’s behavioral health system.
-Through the study, information will be gathered on current rental rates throughout the state to help determine the funding necessary to supplement federal rental assistance.
+This initiative allocated up to $1,000,000 for a statewide study to determine the necessary funding to supplement housing costs for low-income Montanans in the behavioral health system.
+The study collected data on current rental rates in order to secure critical funding from HUD for Montana housing vouchers.

 Date Approved by Commission 05/20/24